maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 lk.unlock();
 ```

 If you understand mutex locks at the kernel level, spin locks are straightforward.
-First, atomic variables need to **reach a consensus**, and then the execution flow that does not hold the lock will not be context-switched but will **execute some nop instructions** and check the atomic variables again.
+- First, atomic variables need to **reach a consensus**,
+- Then the execution flow that does not hold the lock will not be context-switched but will **execute some nop instructions** and check the atomic variables again.

-Spin locks have *faster scheduling speeds*, possibly in the ns or us range, and do not require sleep waiting for wake-up.
+Spin locks have **faster scheduling speeds**, possibly in the ns or us range, and do not require sleep waiting for wake-up.

 However, long-term instruction idling wastes CPU cycles.
 Spin locks are suitable for scenarios where atomic variables are already in caches, the protected code area is short, and concurrency conflicts are minimal, making them common in the kernel.

-User-mode spin locks, which encapsulate atomic variables, nop, and while operations, may not be very meaningful in terms of performance.
+User-mode spin locks, which encapsulate *atomic variables, nop, and while operations*, may not be very meaningful in terms of performance.
 Kernel spin locks disable kernel preemption and shield interrupts to prevent execution flow switching.
 User-mode spin locks cannot avoid being switched out by time-sharing systems, leading to ms-level scheduling delays if the execution flow is switched.

 ### Condition Variable